benjaminion/upgrading-ethereum-book/src/book.md

 ###### Discussion

 What can we conclude from this?
 If I control less than about half the stake, then I cannot expect to be able to climb the ladder of increasing my tail length: on average the length of tail I have will decrease rather than increase.
-Whereas if I have more than half the stake, my expected length of tail increases each epoch, so I am likely to be able to eventually take over the RANDAO.
+Whereas, if I have more than half the stake, my expected length of tail increases each epoch, so I am likely to be able to eventually take over the RANDAO completely.

-The good news is that, if attackers control more than half the stake, they have more interesting attacks available, like taking over the LMD fork choice rule, for example.
+The good news is that, if attackers control more than half the stake, they have more interesting attacks available, such as taking over the LMD fork choice rule.
 So we generally assume in the protocol that any attacker has less than half the stake, in which case the RANDAO takeover attack is not feasible.

 TODO: link to the code.
 Note that limit to k = 7 since higher values very intensive to calculate.

 ##### Block proposals boost

-For our second worked example, I will try to improve the overall number of proposals that I get among my validators.
+For the second worked example I will try to improve the overall number of proposals that I get among my validators.
+Unlike the first example, I will not be trying to maximise my advantage at any cost.
+I will only manipulate the RANDAO when I can do so without any net cost to myself.

 Once again, I control a proportion $r$ of the stake.
-In this example I will only consider a tail of length zero or of length one to work with - going beyond that gets quite messy.
+I will only be considering tails of length zero or of length one - going beyond that gets quite messy, and my intuition is that for values of $r$ less than a half or so it will make little difference.

-Let $q_j$ be my probability of getting exactly $j$ proposals in an epoch without any manipulation of the RANDAO (different from the $q$ above, but related):
+Let $q_j$ be my probability of getting exactly $j$ proposals in an epoch without any manipulation of the RANDAO (different from the $q$ in the first example, but related):

 $$
 q_j = r^j(1-r)^{32-j}{32 \choose j}